 - Ariel detergent: Detergent you can make yourself very quickly or these soap nuts

 - Shower gel alternative: This curd soap from Sonett

 - Shampoo alternative: ASAVO olive oil soap for body and hair

 - Alternative for Knorr tomato soup: Alnatura tomato soup from Edeka

-Forecasts indicate that demand for palm oil will continue to rise, increasing the risk of increased Deforestation of the rainforests.
-So, take an active stand for the environment and do without palm oil!
+Forecasts indicate that the demand for palm oil will continue to rise, thus increasing the risk of increased palm oil consumption.
+Deforestation of the rainforests.
+So, take an active stand for the environment and avoid palm oil!

-PS.: Look with pleasure in the post Save rainforest stop by to learn what you can do every day to protect tropical forests.
+PS: Have a look at the article Save rainforest to find out what you can do every day to protect the tropical forests.